ncsa/ncsa-ood-config/README.md

 # ncsa-ood-config
-Repository for OpenOndemand app configs for deployments at NCSA
+This repository contains OpenOndemand app configs for the following deployments at NCSA:

+- openondemand.delta.ncsa.illinois.edu